Sydney Bailey Fund

 The Awardee will be:

-- Offered the opportunity to present her/his research at the CRS’s annual September conference.
+- Offered the opportunity to present their research at the CRS’s annual September conference.

 - Write a short report about the use of funds for the CRS website, and also to record a video interview or a podcast of her/his research for the CRS website.